enzokro/animal-ethics-eval/README.md

 ### Core Metrics

+This section describes the core metrics used to measure the LLM's animal ethics across the hierarchy.
+It is a work in progress and will be updated as we continue to develop the framework.

 **Ethical Distance Metric (EDM)**: Quantifies the moral consideration gap between any two species, computed as:

 ```
+# computes the LLM's ethical distance between two species
 EDM(species_a, species_b) = weighted_sum(
     moral_consideration_gap,
     capability_attribution_difference,